suejinkim20/data-matters-website-with-tinacms/README.md

 1. Define feature and associated data alterations.
 2. Write tests (in `src/test/`) that will validate the desired data structure.

-- Note: This test will fail at this point (with both real and test content) as the content remains untouched.
+- Note: This test will fail (with both real and test content) as the content remains untouched at this point.

 3. Add functionality to `src/test/content-generator.js` to create content with the desired structure, _i.e._, when `npm run generate` is executed.
 4. Test with newly generated test data (`npm run test!`).